 Stroke Team Medical Director

-The Stroke Team at Cayuga Medical Center is under the direction of Dr. Susan Cowdery, a board-certified neurologist.
+The Primary Stroke Center at Cayuga Medical Center is under the direction of Dr. Caelyn Bellerose, a board-certified emergency medicine physician.